wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

 tcp_v4_mtu_reduced() is invoked when the socket is released by release_sock().
 In tcp_v4_mtu_reduced(), tcp_simple_retransmit() is called [tcp_simple_retransmit()](https://elixir.bootlin.com/linux/v5.15.126/source/net/ipv4/tcp_ipv4.c#L372), but the packet is not sent out, so TCP retransmission is not triggered in this scenario, unlike request A [tcp_input.c](https://elixir.bootlin.com/linux/v5.15.126/source/net/ipv4/tcp_input.c#L2770).

-Upon further tracing, in this condition, the packet is sent again during the handling of the TCP probe timer, resulting in a delay of more than 200ms.
+In such scenario, the packet, from the request B, instead be sent in TCP retransmissionis triggered by ICMP, it is sent again during the handling of the TCP probe timer, resulting in a delay of more than 200ms.

 ```